-To address these issues, we formalize a general formulation for the augmentation function.
-To this aim, we use a set of mixing masks $M=\{m_i\}_{i=0}^{k-1}$, where $m_i:\Lambda \rightarrow [0, 1]$ associates each spatial location $u\in \Lambda$ in $x_i$ with a scalar value $m_i(u)$.
-Using the mixing masks, we define the generalized mixing function as:
+We formalize a general formulation for the augmentation function that allows multiple images to be combined locally.
+We use a set of mixing masks $M=\{m_i\}_{i=0}^{k-1}$, where $m_i:\Lambda \rightarrow [0, 1]$ associates each spatial location $u\in \Lambda$ in $x_i$ with a scalar value $m_i(u)$.
+Using the mixing masks, we define the mixing function as:

 where $x_i$ is the $i^{th}$ sample in $X$, the operator $\odot$ denotes the element-wise product, and $\sum_i m_i(u) = 1$ to hold the convexity of the combination.
 The mixing function recovers MixUp \cite{zhang2017mixup} when $k=2$ and all values in each mask are equal.
 It also recovers CutMix \cite{yun2019cutmix} when $k=2$ and all values except the cropped area in one of the masks are equal to one.
 Figure \ref{fig:augment} provides a visual comparison of the role of the masks in the mixing augmentation.
-In the next section, we describe how the knowledge of a teacher model can be used to compute $M$ such that the mixed image, $\hat{x}$, encompasses the rich visual information of samples in $X$.
+In the next section, we describe how knowledge of a teacher model can be used to compute $M$ such that the mixed image, $\hat{x}$, encompasses the rich visual information of images in $X$.